Where to Find Affordable Proofreading Services

 The proofreaders are called sellers; their services are known as gigs.

-Many sellers offer more than one gig on Fiverr.
+Many sellers offer more than one gig.
 Each thumbnail you see is a gig provided by a seller.

 Each gig thumbnail includes the following: